riboseinc/jekyll-theme-open-project/README.md

 #### Manual test during development

-While working on a site using this Jekyll theme, you can use local theme copy, and thus test the theme before release.
-The sequence would be as follows:
+When you’re working on visual aspects of the theme, it’s useful to see how it would affect the end result (a site *built with* this theme).

+Here’s how to develop the theme while simultaneously previewing the changes on a site.
+The sequence would be as follows, assuming you have a local copy of this repo and have a Jekyll site using this theme:

-1. Change Gemfile to point to local theme copy.
+1. For the Jekyll site, change Gemfile to point to local copy of the theme (the root of this repo) and run `bundle`.

-   For example, change from `gem "jekyll-theme-open-project", "~> 1.0.6"` to `gem "jekyll-theme-open-project", :path => "../jekyll-theme-open-project"`
+   For example, you’d change `gem "jekyll-theme-open-project", "~> 1.0.6"` to `gem "jekyll-theme-open-project", :path => "../jekyll-theme-open-project"`.
+   The relative path assumes your site root and theme root are sibling directories.

-2. Run `bundle exec jekyll serve`.
+2. Run `bundle exec jekyll serve` to start Jekyll’s development server.

-3. Make changes to theme and reload site (it may not reload automatically).
+3. Make changes to both theme and site directory contents.

+4. If needed, kill with Ctrl+C then relaunch the serve command to apply the changes you made to the theme
+   (it may not reload automatically if changes only affect the theme and not the site you’re serving).

-4. Release theme — see below.
+4. Once you’re satisfied, release a new version of the theme — see below.

-5. (To bump the site to this latest version, change Gemfile back, bump theme dependency version to the one just released, run `bundle --full-index` to update lockfile properly, and your site is ready to go.)
+5. (To later bump the site to this latest version: revert the Gemfile change, update theme dependency version to the one you’ve just released, run `bundle --full-index` to update lockfile properly, and your site is ready to go.)

 #### Releasing

-Update .gemspec file with the new version and commit the change.
+Make sure theme works: build script is under construction, so use good judgement and thorough manual testing.

+1. First, update version number in .gemspec within this repo’s root.

+2. Then, execute `./develop/release`.
+This does the following:

+   * Builds new gem version
-Build new gem version and push it to rubygems.org with:
+   * Pushes gem to rubygems.org

-    ./develop/release
+   * Creates new version tag in this repository
+   * Pushes changes to GitHub

 #### Testing with build script (TBD)